MoamenSoroor/hangfire-demo/README.md

 ## Hangfire Demo
 __Hangfire__: An easy way to perform background processing in .NET and .NET Core applications.
-I created this demo in Dotnet 7, to discover its main features and usability.
+I created this demo in Dotnet 7, to discover Hangfire's main features and usability.

 ### Hangfire components
 - __Hangfire client__